aakash88888/Cloud_Express/README.md

   To set up the backend for handling rrweb data, download and configure the backend code from the following repository:

   [Backend Repository link](https://github.com/aakash88888/Cloud_Express/tree/main/backend)
+  go to that directory and run buid command: npm install

 ### 4. Testing